 Remember you are what you eat !
 Staying away from artificial ingredients is the best for our health.
 Sugary drinks are a bad choice, but diet drinks can even be more dangerous to both you and your growing baby !

 p.s Want to learn more about how to nourish yourself and exercise safely and effectively during pregnancy.
-Registrations are NOW OPEN for my Ultimate Pregnant Core 8 week online course.
-Find out more here.
+Registrations are NOW OPEN for my online pregnancy and postpartum membership THE BFAB METHOD Find out more here.